 My solution was to watch random Danish YouTubers or short videos, just to hear Danish.
 I am also following French YouTubers and Instagrammers for the same reason.
 I can surround myself with the language and get used to it again.

 No matter if it is a tandem partner, a Danish friend or language meetings – if you can find the time, meet up and try to speak Danish.
 It might be a bit uncomfortable or even embarrassing but once you overcome that fear or “little barrier” you’ve built, it is actually quite fun.
 In the group “Expats in Copenhagen,” members often share language cafés and events.
 You should join them if you can find the time.
 I sadly stopped going because exams and work took over and I am preparing for my semester abroad in Asia.
 But once I come back, I definitely will start going again.
 It is really funny and the people are there to learn and to help and to socialize.
 The perfect conditions to improve a language (some language meet-ups are not only for Danish but for Spanish, French, Mandarin, German or English as well).

 I hope these small steps that I took myself to be more confident and improve my Danish sounds reasonable to you.
 Maybe you will adapt some of them 🙂 Danish is my 6th language and I must say that it is by far one of the hardest (after Chinese, but that is because they have all these characters).
 Learning Danish and understanding it is definitely doable, with a lot of work and effort of course 🙂

 What are your little secrets and daily victories in learning Danish?
 You can share them with me in the comments or in a pm, I am curious to know 🙂

 Ps.
 I mentioned in this article that I am preparing for my semester abroad.
-From June until January 2018 I will be staying in Asia and the blog will have a slight shift: I will write more about my travels and less about Copenhagen.
+I will be staying in Asia and the blog will have a slight shift: I will write more about my travels and less about Copenhagen.
 I hope you will still follow along 🙂